 Reading to understand the process is very important.

-There is nothing more annoying than mixing some of the ingredients together to discover that you do not have enough flour, eggs or some other important items.
+There is nothing more annoying than mixing some of the ingredients to discover that you do not have enough flour, eggs, or other important items.
 This can definitely ruin all the fun in the kitchen.

 Step 2- Preheat the oven

 You will thank me later for this one.
 The oven needs to be prepared when you are ready to put the cake inside.
 Cold oven= Unsuccessful cake

 I am a fan of parchment paper, especially for cakes like this one.
 The first time I made the cake, the cranberries and part of the cake got stuck to the pan, and I was super disappointed.

 However, I think it is pretty normal.
 With all the amount of sugar and butter on the bottom of the pan, it is impossible not to have parts of the cake sticking to the bottom.